 We have a renowned North London Forensic Service (NLFS), rated as ‘Outstanding’ by the Care Quality Commission.
 This service, based in Enfield, cares for and treats people in low and medium secure environments.

 The NLFS is the provider of the National Stalking Clinic, and in partnership with the Metropolitan Police jointly deliver the Fixated Threat Assessment Centre (FTAC).
 This service provides risk assessment and management for the member of the Royal Family and Government who are receiving undue attention from people who have mental health issues.
 NLFS also started a service with the Metropolitan Police and the Suzy Lamplugh Trust called the Stalking Threat Assessment Centre (STAC).
 STAC, in contrast to FTAC, helps victims and perpetrators of stalking who are ordinary members of the public.
 In addition, NLFS delivers mental health care in HMP Brixton, HMP Pentonville and HMP Wormwood Scrubs in London and HMP Grendon and HMP Springhill in Buckinghamshire.
-NLFS also provides mental health services at HM Young Offenders Institutions at Aylesbury and Feltham.
+NLFS also provides mental health services at HM Young Offenders Institutions at Aylesbury.

 As a Trust, we also provide one of the largest eating disorders services in England, featured in a highly-acclaimed Louis Theroux BBC2 documentary, as well as drug and alcohol services, and psychiatric liaison.